sriramrokkam/k8s-training/kubernetes/exercise_03_deployment.md

 Check the `rollout status` again to make sure, your image is `nginx:mainline` and all pods are up and running.

 ## Step 5: from file
-Of course it is possible to create deployments from a yaml file.
+Of course, it is possible to create deployments from a yaml file.
 The following step gives an example, how it could look like.

 Firstly, delete the deployment you just created:
 `kubectl delete deployment nginx`